shivannis/xandr-docs-public/xandr-docs/articles/monetize/payment-to-xandr.md

 # Microsoft Monetize - Payments

-## Xandr invoice information
+## Microsoft Advertising invoice information

-Xandr invoices are sent within 5 business days of the end of the previous month of service; for example, for March purchase of media the invoice date would be no later than April 7 (at the latest).
+Microsoft Advertising invoices are sent within 5 business days of the end of the previous month of service; for example, for March purchase of media the invoice date would be no later than April 7 (at the latest).

 Payment terms are typically net 30 from the date of invoice.
 Refer to your contract for further information on your payment terms.